PdxCodeGuild/Full-Stack-Day-Class/practice/mini-capstone.md

 **Work on your MVP features first and only work on other features once you're done.**
 I cannot stress how important it is to do this.
+We have a limited amount of time to work on this, and it's really satisfying to have something functional.
+If you dive too deep on one task, your group might not finish.

+You can still work on all the deep cool stuff later!